sbrentan/word-counter/README.md

 The only transmission mode it changes is the one between the monitor and the monitor children, so the say the masters.
 Whereas between the masters and their children the mode remains unchanged as passive.

+Finally with [/generate/on](http://localhost:8080/generate/on) we enable the continuous generation of documents on the nodes.
+Every node will start to generate documents every 5 seconds(default) and update it to their masters according to the transmission mode set.